 - 1. Balls may only be thrown, with the exception of the block attack.
 A throw may be performed with one or both hands and be overarm, underarm, side arm or chest push/throw. - 2.
 A throw must leave a player's hand.
 An opponent may not be "tagged" out. - 3.
-Once the ball is no longer in contact with the player, the ball becomes a live ball, and remains so until it touches a surface or dead object. - 4.
-If any inactive ball is thrown, it cannot hit an opponent out, but can be caught. - 5.
+Once the ball is no longer in contact with the player, the ball becomes a live ball, and remains so until it touches a surface, or anything or anyone who is out of bounds. - 4.
+If any inactive ball/dead ball is thrown, it cannot eliminate an opponent either by hit or by disarming.
+It can, however, be caught. - 5.
 Intentionally kicking a ball or spiking a ball in an unsporting way will result in an out for the offending player. - 6.
 A player may not throw or kick the ball once play has stopped or after being called out.
 Actions deemed as flagrant or unnecessary will result in a yellow card. - 7.
 If a ball is thrown and it hits the head of a player above the shoulders, the headshot is normally valid and no penalties for a headshot shall be enforced.
 However, penalties will be considered if the throw is deemed unsporting due to close distance and excessive aggressivity, in situations where officials consider other body parts could have been targeted instead. - 8.
 A ball must never be held in a way that would damage it, nor must be distorted in a way that would alter its normal flight pattern when thrown ("pinching"); pinching a ball will result in an out, and if persistent can result in a yellow card.